trifel/Report.ixi/README.md

 // If the IP address is 0.0.0.0, the socket will be bound to the wildcard address,
 // an IP address chosen by the kernel.
 Mostly you don`t need to change the host IP. host=0.0.0.0

+// The name of your Ict Client which is configured in the ict.cfg file.
+This name
+// is only used for the RMI connection between Report.ixi and the Ict Client.
+// The default value is set to "ict". ictName=ict

 // The additional port of the Report.ixi application of your instance.
 // This additional port is not the Ict port.